 Welcome to the Scordato lab!
-We investigate the mechanisms that drive large-scale phenotypic and genomic variation among populations, and determine how that variation contributes to the formation, maintenance, and erosion of reproductive barriers.
+We investigate the effects of long-term anthropogenic landscape modification on the behavior, ecology, and genetics of wildlife- mostly birds.
 We use a variety of tools to ask these questions, including next-generation sequencing and genomic analysis, behavioral observations, and long-term ecological and climatic datasets.
 Check out the website to learn more about our work.

 Lab news & updates

 May 2020: We are very excited to welcome a new Master's student, Rachel Bockrath.
 Rachel will join the lab in the fall and will be studying birds inhabiting complex agricultural landscapes as part of our new ARI grant.
 Welcome, Rachel!

 April 2020: Liz was awarded a grant from the CSU Agricultural Research Institute to study wildlife biodiversity in complex agricultural landscapes- along with awesome co-PIs Erin Questad, Eric Wood, and David Still.
 We're excited to start a local California project.

 March 2020: Brenda, Cathy, Aurora, and Noel all gave great talks and posters on their research at the CPP RSCA conference.
 Well done, team!